wmde/fundraising-banners-until-2022/README.md

 **Attention:** Before creating a new A/B test, clean up the previous one by incorporating the changes into the code!
 Do not layer tests upon each other!

 ## How the preview feature works
+* Initially, the file `webpack/loader.js` will use the banner configuration to present links to a preview page for each banner.
 * `webpack-dev-server` has the ability to act as a proxy for certain URL paths, meaning that it will fetch the content for that path from a configured URL in the background and serve it transparently from the local host.
-The server is configured to relay the paths `/w`, `/wiki` and `/static` to the German Wikipedia at https://de.wikipedia.org
+The server is configured to relay the paths `/w`, `/wiki` and `/static` to the German Wikipedia at https://de.wikipedia.org.
+That means the CentralNotice banner loader will be used for loading the development banner `B17WMDE_webpack_prototype`.
 * `B17WMDE_webpack_prototype` is a special banner on CentralNotice that reads the `devbanner` parameter from the URL and inserts it in a script tag with the same hostname as the webpack server (e.g. `localhost` or `10.0.2.2`).